Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 #### First normal form
 A table is in 1NF if it has **no repeating attributes, or groups of attributes.**

-All attributes must be atomic, so one atribute must only contain data about one thing, not two items of data such as firstname *and* surname - this would make the relation unable to be queried by surname or firstname alone.
+All attributes must be atomic, so one attribute must only contain data about one thing, not two items of data such as firstName *and* surname - this would make the relation unable to be queried by surname or firstName alone.

 #### Second normal form

 A table is in 2NF if it:

 - Is already in 1NF
-- Has no partial dependenies, which is only so if the primary key is also a composite key.
+- Has no partial dependencies, which is only so if the primary key is also a composite key.

 This means that if any non-key column is **only dependent on one primary key but not them all** (hence why it is only applicable to composite keys) it exhibits a partial key dependence.